karel-burda/timers/README.md

 timers::periodic_async timer;

 // non-blocking call
-// we can explicitly specify exception policy timer.start(3s, []() { std::cout << "This is being called regularly" << std::endl; });
+timer.start(3s, []() { std::cout << "This is being called regularly" << std::endl; });
 // we can call "timer.stop()" right here theoretically
 ```

 For full use cases, [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).

-# Requirements
-* `timers` are implemented compatible with the C++11 standard and higher
-* Example usage and unit tests is implemented on top of the C++14,
-because it uses neat `std::chrono_literals` which makes time specifications easy and read-able
-* Example usage and unit tests are using CMake (3.0 and higher required)
-* On most systems, you'll probably need to link POSIX pthreads (`pthreads`)

 # Build Process
 Library itself is just header-only, so no need for linking.